 There are many things I wish I had known when I started homeschooling.
 I still remember what I said the first time I heard about someone teaching their kids at home: “I could never do that!”

 I seriously didn’t think I would ever be qualified to do such a thing!
 At the time I didn’t know anything about homeschooling, so that made it seem very overwhelming to me.

 Over time God used people and resources to change my mind, and with a bit of trepidation mixed with excitement, I began kindergarten at home with my daughter.
 Two years later I added our next daughter to our school, and on it went with all eight of our kids.

-1. Relationship is more important than the academics.
+1. Relationships are more important than academics

 There were many times in my early days of homeschooling when I would get frustrated and impatient with one of my kids when they just couldn’t “get it”.